kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4902-delete-oom-pods/README.md

 any further disruptions.

-This proposal addresses the problem by allowing users to enable the deletion of pods as a backup if the eviction fails.
+This proposal addresses the problem by allowing users to enable the deletion of OOMing pods as a backup if the eviction fails.

 ## Motivation